crowdriff/javascript/README.md

     ```

   <a name="whitespace--around-keywords"></a><a name="18.3"></a>
   - [19.3](#whitespace--around-keywords) Place 1 space before the opening parenthesis in control statements (`if`, `while` etc.).
-Place no space between the argument list and the function name in function calls and declarations. eslint: [`keyword-spacing`](http://eslint.org/docs/rules/keyword-spacing.html) jscs: [`requireSpaceAfterKeywords`](http://jscs.info/rule/requireSpaceAfterKeywords)
+Place no space between the argument list and the function name in function calls and declarations. eslint: [`keyword-spacing`](http://eslint.org/docs/rules/keyword-spacing.html)rule/requireSpaceAfterKeywords)

     ```javascript
     // bad